mmbman/Katagiri/1986-04-13-Buddhas-Birthday.md

 And also he says, “I alone am [the] honored one [in heaven and on earth].”

 This is not individualism, okay?
 This is not egoism.
 It [does not mean] egoism.
 It is the implication of thoughtfulness, kindness, or compassion to *all*.
-Because all are *great*, greatness, completely great.
+Because all are great, completely great.
 No one hurts or destroys that greatness [inherent] in everyone and all things – trees, birds, nature, pebbles, waters, et cetera.
 Everything has greatness, [the] so-called *lifeline of buddha*.
 Exactly the same lifeline [that] Buddha Shakyamuni has.

 That’s why this is called – maybe in the usual terms we say [a] *human right*.
 [If we] say [a] *human right*, it is a very usual word, but religiously we are *great*, beyond human speculation, human judgement.
 So that’s why we have to respect [others], or we have to put ourselves in others’ place, and be thoughtful, be kind, be compassionate to human beings, and also to everything.